matrix-org/matrix-spec-proposals/proposals/2385-no-url-previews.md

 ## Proposal
 This proposal adds a new, optional key to `m.room.message` messages, named `url_previews`.
 It is an array of strings containing the URLs a preview should be given to.
-Is this key absent it is expected that the client gives URL previews to all present URLs.
-Is a URL present in this key that is *not* present in the body it is expected to not render a preview for that URL.
+If this key is absent, it is expected that the client gives URL previews for all URLs present in the message body.
+If a URL is present in this key that is *not* present in the body clients SHOULD NOT render a preview for that URL.

 ### Examples
 No key added, preview to all URLs: